Tancred423/FFXIV_PaissaHouseDiscordBot/PRIVACY_POLICY.md

 - **Fetches housing data** from the PaissaDB API (public data)
 - **Formats and displays** the data in Discord
 - **Provides pagination** for large result sets (temporary, in-memory only)
-- **Sends notifications** to configured channels when new housing lottery periods begin
+- **Sends notifications** to configured channels when new a housing lottery phase begins

 ## 4. Why We Collect This Data